cjcliffe/CubicSDR-Manual/application-window.rst

 -------
 Zooming is achieved by using the up and down arrow keys or the mouse wheel.
 Hovering on the spectrum or waterfall will target a particular frequency during zoom.

-While zooming, aliases from neighbouring signals can sometimes be observed as CubicSDR uses a fixed resolution FFT and a combination of scaling and decimation for zooming; adjusting the zoom distance or center frequency can alleviate these aliases if necessary and efforts will be made to elimante them in future releases.
+While zooming, aliases from neighbouring signals can sometimes be observed as CubicSDR uses a fixed resolution FFT and a combination of scaling and decimation for zooming; adjusting the zoom distance or center frequency can alleviate these aliases if necessary and efforts will be made to eliminate them in future releases.

 Visual Gain
 -----------